Covariate adjustment in randomized experiments with missing outcomes and covariates: Covariate adjustment in randomized experiments: a review and open questions

 \section{Covariate adjustment in randomized experiments: a review and open questions}

-Adjusting for chance imbalance in covariates can improve precision in estimating treatment effects in randomized experiments \citep{fisher1935design, lin2013agnostic}.
-Consider a randomized controlled trial with two treatment levels of interest, indexed by $z =$ 1 (treatment), 0 (control), and a study population of $N$ units, indexed by $i = \ot{N}$.
+Adjusting for chance imbalance in covariates can improve precision in analyzing randomized experiments \citep{fisher1935design, lin2013agnostic}.
+Consider a randomized controlled trial with two treatment levels of interest, indexed by $z =$ 1 for treatment and 0 for control, and a study population of $N$ units, indexed by $i = \ot{N}$.
 Let $x_i \in \mathbb R^J$, $Z_i \in \{1,0\}$, and $Y_i \in \mathbb R$ denote the baseline covariates, treatment assignment, and outcome of unit $i$.
-Let $Y_i(1)\in\mathbb R$ and $Y_i(0)\in\mathbb R$ denote the potential outcomes of unit $i$ under treatment and control, respectively.
-The realized outcome equals $Y_i = Z_i Y_i(1) + (1-Z_i) Y_i(0)$ with $Y_i = Y_i(1)$ for units assigned to treatment and $Y_i = Y_i(0)$ for units assigned to control.
-Assume throughout that (i) the $N$ units are an independent and identically distributed sample from some population and (ii) the treatments are assigned via a Bernoulli randomization with $Z_i$'s being independent and identically distributed Bernoulli random variables with $e = \pr(Z_i = 1) \in (0,1)$.
-Define $\tau_i = \yio - \yiz$ as the individual treatment effect for unit $i$ and $\tau = E(\tau_i) = E\{Y_i(1)\} - E\{Y_i(0)\}$ as the average treatment effect with respect to the population.
-The goal is to infer $\tau$ from observed data.
-We start by reviewing three estimators of $\tau$ with fully observed data.
+Let $Y_i(1)\in\mathbb R$ and $Y_i(0)\in\mathbb R$ denote the potential outcomes of unit $i$ under treatment and control, respectively, with $Y_i = Z_i Y_i(1) + (1-Z_i) Y_i(0)$.
+Assume throughout that (i) the $N$ units are an independent and identically distributed sample from some population and (ii) the treatment levels are assigned independently across units with constant treatment probability $\pr(Z_i = 1) = e \in (0,1)$.
+Define $\tau_i = \yio - \yiz$ as the individual treatment effect for unit $i$ and $\tau = E(\tau_i) = E\{Y_i(1)\} - E\{Y_i(0)\}$ as the average treatment effect of interest.
+We first review below three estimators of $\tau$ when $(Y_i, x_i, Z_i)$ are fully observed.

 A simple unbiased estimator of $\tau$ is the difference in means of the outcomes between the two treatment groups, commonly referred to as the unadjusted estimator and denoted by $\htau_{\ua}$.
 It is numerically equal to the coefficient of $Z_i$ from the \ols fit of the {\it unadjusted regression} of $Y_i$ on $(1, Z_i)$, denoted by $\lmt(Y_i \sim 1+Z_i)$ by R convention.